Will I save money living in Bermuda?

 - What are medical services in Bermuda like?

-- What are emergency services like in Bermuda?
+- What are typical rents in Bermuda?

 Will I save money living in Bermuda?